By Fransisco Msonge (MD), 2023

 “And God hath set some in the church, first apostles, secondarily prophets, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues.”

-Can this phenomenon of tongue-speaking still occur today?
+The question is: can this phenomenon of tongue-speaking still occur today?
 The answer is absolutely yes.
 Mark 16:17 (KJV) says “And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues”.
 Speaking in tongues is a hallmark of several Pentecostal denominations worldwide, including Catholic and charismatic churches and other traditional churches like Baptist and Methodist.

 Many Pentecostal and charismatic practices include speaking in tongues in their worship.
 This is done by having emotional preaching and music, active movement, praying with their arms raised, and trying to pray down the spirit.
 Slowly, they become possessed by the spirit.
 This is followed by babbling, unintelligible words that no one can understand.
 Some may simply whisper these words, while others may shout with ecstatic movement.